KRMisha/Makefile/README.md

 make run
 ```

 This will run the executable, rebuilding it first if it was out of date.
+The working directory will be the executable's directory, i.e. the current `bin` directory.

 ### Assets